Spacetrades/SpaceTrades/README.md

 	LOTS - Lots of changes have been made and I'm to lazy to create commit messages for all the changes MINOR - A few changes have been made
 	WARN - This commit may be hazardous but i'm commiting anyway :smirk:
+	CRUCIAL - This commit deals with (FIX, BREAK, CHANGE)'s a core part of the application -// - Comments have been removed

 ## Inline Comments:
 	TASK - A task to complete in a certain file